wamp-proto/wamp-proto/spec/advanced.md

 ### Session Establishment

-The message flow between *Endpoints* and *Routers* for establishing and tearing down sessions MAY involve the following messages which authenticate a session:
+The message flow between *Clients* and *Routers* for establishing and tearing down sessions MAY involve the following messages which authenticate a session:

 1. `CHALLENGE`
 2. `AUTHENTICATE`